LastAncientOne/SimpleStockAnalysisPython/README.md

   5. How to use Technical Analysis and Fundamental Analysis?
   6. How to add and save to csv file?
   7. How to customize table and make beautiful plot?
+  8. How to create class and function for stock.?
+  9. How to applied statistics and timeseries for stock?
-  8. Example of python libraries for Technical Analysis and fetching historical stock prices.
+  10. Example of python libraries for Technical Analysis and fetching historical stock prices.

 ______________________________________________________________________________________________________________________________